santiment/academy/src/docs/sanapi/metrics.md

 | ------------------ | ------------------ | ------------------ | ------------------ |
 | :white_check_mark: | :white_check_mark: | :white_check_mark: | :white_check_mark: |

-## All available assets

-Every metric is fetched for a given asset, identified by its `slug`.

-Documentation about biw to fetch all available assets can be found [here](../glossary/asset)

 ## All available metrics

 The list of all available metrics can be fetched with this query: